WildernessLabs/Documentation/docs/Meadow/Getting_Started/Hello_World/index.md

 This pattern allows us to have an App instance, in which all things Meadow are done.

-### App.cs
+### MeadowApp.cs

-Let's take a brief look at the app class:
+Let's take a brief look at the MeadowApp class:

 ```csharp
 using System;